 I’ve been sailing with different nationalities and I found out that we all share this same privilege.

-Overall, the offshore industry enjoy the biggest wage.
+Overall, the offshore industry enjoys the highest wages.
 The highest pay a seaman could receive is USD 1,000.00 PER DAY!
 You have to be a Master Mariner on a Jack-up Barge to earn that.

-On the other hand, the average salary of Masters and Chief Engineers is around USD 12,000.00.
+On the other hand, the average salary of a Master and a Chief Engineer is around USD 12,000.00.

 Now, we are going to tackle this very juicy topic.
-Since there are many kinds of ships out there, we will focus on varieties of tankers and dry cargo ships.
+Since there are many kinds of ships out there, we will focus on a variety of tankers and dry cargo ships.

 Salary on Tanker Vessels

-However, there are ships which favors giving extra allowances to cadets in the deck and engine department.
+However, there are ships that favor giving extra allowances to cadets in the deck and engine department.
 This is in the form of cash incentives from excess OT payments given by the crew- ratings and/ or officers.

 Wages on Dry Cargo Ships